avoajaugochukwu/avoajaugochukwu/README.md

 - ⚡ Fun fact: I love business stories and history (From 509 B.C. onward)
 <br><br>
 ## Experiences
 - <strong>ColorElephant</strong>, Front-end developer: Working with product and business to bring ideas to lives using React, NextJS and any other tools the job calls for.
+- <strong>ColorElephant</strong>, Front-end developer: Working with product and business to bring ideas to lives using React, NextJS and any other tools the job calls for.
 - <strong>PwC Nigeria</strong>, Front-end developer: I worked with skilled developers and data scientists to build React applications for clients of various sizes.
 <br><br>